codefresh-io/cap-docs.codefresh.io/_docs/runtime/managed-cluster.md

 ---
-title: "Managed clusters in runtimes"
+title: "Add and manage external clusters"
 description: ""
 group: runtime
 toc: true
 ---

 Manage external clusters in CSDP by registering them to provisioned runtimes.
-Instead of having a runtime per cluster, use the spoke-and-hub method to manage multiple clusters through a single runtime.
+Instead of having a runtime per cluster, manage multiple clusters through a single runtime with the spoke-and-hub method.

 When you add an external cluster to a provisioned runtime, the cluster is registered as a managed cluster.
-A managed cluster is treated as any other managed K8s resource, meaning that you can monitor its health and sync status, add and remove components from the cluster, deploy applications on the cluster and view information in our Applications dashboard, and remove the cluster from the runtime's managed list.
+A managed cluster is treated as any other managed K8s resource, meaning that you can monitor its health and sync status, deploy applications on the cluster and view information in the Applications dashboard, and remove the cluster from the runtime's managed list.

-Add managed clusters in CSDP through the CLI, or with Kustomize or Helm.
+Add managed clusters in CSDP:
+* Through the CLI
+* Kustomize
+* Helm

 Doing so via CSDP ensures that CSDP applies the required RBAC resources (`ServiceAccount`, `ClusterRole` and `ClusterRoleBinding`) to the target cluster, creates a `Job` that updates the selected runtime with the information, registers the cluster in Argo CD as a managed cluster, and updates the platform with the new cluster information.